 Following this scientific triumph, Cuvier earned his nickname: ‘The Mammoth.’

-He also identified (and later named) a fourth distinct and extinct member of the elephant family – the mastodon.
+He also identified and named a fourth distinct and extinct member of the elephant family – the mastodon.

 Later in 1796 he demonstrated that the bones of a ground-dwelling giant sloth also represented an extinct species, which he named Megatherium.